KiandaBPM/docs/content/docs/platform/application-designer/designer/_index.md

      ![Custom action settings](/images/customsetting_resized.png)

-As a form designer you can set up actions dependent on certain conditions, for example an Action label that targets a certain button appearing for example Close button, only when a certain display mode is chosen, for example Read-only mode.
+As a form designer, you can set up actions dependent on certain conditions, for example an Action label that targets a certain button appearing for example Close button, only when a certain display mode is chosen, for example Read-only mode.
 If **Edit mode** is chosen, then the button will only appear when the form is being **edited**.
 In this way you can create dynamic forms that suit user interactions.

 1. Click on the **OK** button when you are finished editing to save your changes or click on **Close** to exit the dialog box without saving.

 2. To save your changes to the form, click on the **Save** button ![Save button](/images/save.png).

 3. You are now ready to start adding [Controls](fields/README.md) and [Rules](rules/README.md) to your form.
-You can also implement additional settings see [Process Settings](#process-settings).
+To implement additional settings, see [Process Settings](#process-settings).